-If the company does not falter and keeps solving the problems as they arise — not by increasing the amount of manual tasks, mind you, but through structural reforms and implementing DevOps practices and tools where possible — only then the company is able to become a high performer.
+If the company does not falter and keeps solving the problems as they arise — not by increasing the number of manual tasks, mind you, but through structural reforms and implementing DevOps practices and tools where possible — only in such a case, the company is able to become a high performer.

-What are the practices that must be adopted to enable a successful path to DevOps?
+What are the practices that must be implemented to enable a successful path to DevOps?

 - Using Agile practices instead of Waterfall methodology

 - Using public or private cloud instead of on-prem or dedicated servers

 - Opting for multi-cloud strategy by using Kubernetes and Terraform as the intermediary layer to create cloud-agnostic and resilient infrastructures